jmjuanes/fluxjs/README.md

 $ node ./tasks.js
 ```

-You can execute a single task by passing the option `--flow-tasks` with the task to execute:
+You can execute a single task (or a subset of tasks) by using the flag `--flow-tasks` with the task to execute (or a comma-separated list of tasks):
 `
 ```bash
 $ node ./tasks.js --flow-task compile-scss